mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: The Models

 \vpara{Intra-view loss function.} There are many possible approaches to formulate the intra-view loss function in Eq.~\eqref{eq::intra-view-loss}.
-In our framework, we adopt the random walk plus skip-gram approach, which is one of the most common methods used in the literature~\cite{grover2016node2vec, perozzi2014deepwalk, perozzi2017don}.
+In our framework, we adopt the random walk plus skip-gram approach, which is one of the most common in the literature~\cite{grover2016node2vec, perozzi2014deepwalk, perozzi2017don}.
 Specifically, for each view $v \in \mc{V}$, multiple rounds of random walks are sampled starting from each node in $G^{(v)} = (\mc{U}, \mc{E}^{(v)})$.
-Along any random walk, a node $u \in \mc{U}$ and a neighboring node $n \in \mc{U}$ constitute one random walk pair, and a list $\mc{W}^{(v)}$ of random walk pairs can thereby be derived.
-We defer the detailed description on the generation of $\mc{W}^{(v)}$ to a later point in this section.
+In any random walk, a node $u \in \mc{U}$ and a neighboring node $n \in \mc{U}$ constitute one random walk pair, and a list $\mc{W}^{(v)}$ of random walk pairs can thereby be derived.
+We will describe the detailed description of the generation of $\mc{W}^{(v)}$ later in this section.
 The intra-view function is then given by